gilsdav/universal-localize-module-loader/README.md

 If you use Universal and localize-router, you are facing a problem: main routes are translated but not lazyloaded routes.
 This module loader will help you.

+## How to install

+Use this command : `npm install --save localize-router-lazy-universal-module-loader`

 ## How to use

 ### Before